jaycherian/gcp-go-media-search/README.md

  limitations under the License.
 -->

-# Video Warehouse & Search
+# Media Metadata Extraction & Search

 This is a project for processing video, extracting intelligence, persisting to a dataset, and enabling AI interactions with the data.
 The modular side of the project is built on the